Turbo Takeaways

 Taxes on Winnings of $200,000

-Let’s consider that you’re a single filer earning $50,000 a year.
-You won $200,000 in prize money, so your total taxable income increased to $250,000, and you’ll be in a higher tax bracket.
+Imagine you're a single filer earning $50,000 a year.
+You won $200,000 in prize money, so your total taxable income increased to $250,000, which puts you in a higher tax bracket.
 This means that when you won the lottery, your marginal tax rate increased from 22% to 32%.

 Taxes on Winnings of $1,000,000